Activity

 Summary

-Model crater formation by dropping marbles into flour.
+Model crater formation by dropping modelling clay or marbles into flour.
 Investigate how impact speed and direction affects crater size and shape.
 Compare the craters made to real crater images from the solar system.

 Science content